By Nancy Da Silva

 Who listens to kids?
 They are told where to go, what to do, how to behave.
 Stubbornness can sometimes just be their way to scream above all the rules and say: listen to me, talk to me, and care about how I’m feeling.

 Though they may be hard to spot in the midst of a stubborn moment, there are some positives to having a stubborn child.

 Qualities of Strong Willed Children

 Strong willed children are found to be smarter than their meeker counterparts.
 Their sense of self is more strongly developed and they develop opinions about things more earlier on.
 This leads to them being able to grasp concepts earlier too, helping their brain to develop tools of logic that much quicker.

-You must guide your children through the tricky path of life and with a strong willed child that might seem like a harder task, but it just means you have to give a little more on the reigns but as a parent, you have the right to pull back on them when you have to.
+You must guide your children through the tricky path of life and with a strong willed child that might seem like a harder task.
+However, it just means you have to give a little more on the reins but as a parent, and you have the right to pull back on them when you have to.